-Mono, or mononucleosis, is spread through direct contact with saliva.
-This includes sharing eating utensils, drinks, and even things like lip gloss, lipstick, or lip balm.
+Mono, or infectious mononucleosis, is caused by an infection with the Epstein-Barr virus (EBV).
+EBV spreads through direct contact with saliva (spit).
+This can happen by sharing eating utensils, drinks, and even things like lip gloss, lipstick, or lip balm.

 If you've shared drinks with or kissed someone who has mono, there's no way to tell whether you will get it — unless you know you've had mono before.
-People who have already been infected with the virus that causes mono — Epstein-Barr virus or EBV — probably won't get reinfected because they develop immunity.
-(Although it is possible for the virus to "reactivate," it's not because someone infects you all over again.
-It's because in rare cases the original virus can flare up and cause symptoms a second time).
+People who have already been infected with EBV in the past probably won't get sick from EBV again because they have developed antibodies and are immune to it.

-About 95% of adults have been infected with EBV and 50% of kids are infected before age 5.
-So you may very well have already had mono and not known it.
+Most people have been infected with EBV by the time they reach adulthood.
+Up to half of kids are infected before age 5.
+So you may very well be carrying EBV and not know it.

-If you do get the symptoms of mono — such as fever, sore throat, and tiredness — contact your doctor to find out whether you need an appointment.
+If you do get mono symptoms — such as fever, sore throat, and tiredness — call your doctor to find out whether you need an appointment.
 If so, your doctor will examine you and may also do a blood test for mono.
 Other viruses and some bacterial infections — such as strep — may cause similar symptoms.

 *Names have been changed to protect user privacy.